spodula/Kicad_Spectrum_symbols/README.md

 # Kicad_Spectrum_symbols
 Library containing symbols of Sinclair spectrum specific / Rare parts used in Speccies.

-Footprints For edge connectors have been added
+Footprints For main 28 pin edge connectors have been added.
+Need to add:
++3 ext disk drive
++2a/+3 printer
+128 Serial sockets

 Contains:
 *  Internal Connectors